Tea Farms Malawi: A Host's Practical Visit Tips

 3. Wearing the wrong shoes.
 Open sandals, flat-soled fashion trainers, anything with no grip — they all end the same way.
 Closed, gripped shoes.

-4. Skipping the tasting.
-The tasting is where you learn the difference between a Malawi black, a green, a white and the speciality hand-rolled teas the country has become quietly famous for in the last decade.
+4. Skipping the visit.
+The visit is where you learn the difference between a Malawi black, a green, a white and the speciality hand-rolled teas the country has become quietly famous for in the last decade.
 It's the best 30 minutes of the visit.

-5. Not buying tea on the estate.
+5. Not buying tea in the highlands.
 The factory shop prices are a fraction of what you'll pay anywhere else, and the freshness is on another level.
 Bring an empty bag.

 The tea farms Malawi is known for aren't going anywhere — they've been here for more than a century.
-But the best version of the visit is the unhurried one, and that's the one we're set up for.
+But the best version of the region is the unhurried one, and that is the pace The Thyolo House is set up for.